howtographql/howtographql/content/frontend/react-apollo/8-subscriptions.md

 </Instruction>

-> Note: The endpoints for the Subscription API generally are of the form: `wss://subscriptions.graph.cool/v1/<project-id>`.
-Notice that if you project isn't running in the "default" Graphcool [region](https://blog.graph.cool/new-regions-and-improved-performance-7bbc0a35c880), you need to add the your project's region to the endpoint like so: `wss://subscriptions.ap-northeast-1.graph.cool/v1/<project-id>` (for regoin _Asia Pacific_) or `wss://subscriptions.us-west-2.graph.cool/v1/<project-id>` (for _US West_).
+> The endpoints for the Subscription API generally are of the form: `wss://subscriptions.graph.cool/v1/<project-id>`.
+> Notice that if you project isn't running in the "default" Graphcool [region](https://blog.graph.cool/new-regions-and-improved-performance-7bbc0a35c880), you need to add the your project's region to the endpoint like so: `wss://subscriptions.ap-northeast-1.graph.cool/v1/<project-id>` (for regoin _Asia Pacific_) or `wss://subscriptions.us-west-2.graph.cool/v1/<project-id>` (for _US West_).

 ### Subscribing to new Links